 Then if you’re flying back home, the nearest airport is in Exeter, around an hour from Plymouth by train.
 From Exeter St Davids station you can catch the 56 bus to Exeter Airport, which runs every half hour and takes 35 minutes.
 Or if you’re travelling back to London, direct trains from Plymouth to London Paddington take 3 hours 10 minutes.

 If you have more time, you can carry on east into Devon to explore seaside resorts like Paington, Torquay, Dawlish and Exmouth.
 Devon has its own scenic train routes too – the Riviera Line from Paington to Exeter runs right along the seafront and is one of England’s most famous railway lines, the Avocet Line follows the Exe Estuary from Exeter to Exmouth, and the Tarka Line heads north from Exeter to Barnstaple through tranquil countryside.

 When you’re planning a Cornish rail trip, you can either book individual tickets or get a railpass, which can be a better deal if you’re under 28/over 60, want more flexibility or are booking late.
 Here’s how the prices break down for the two different options on this route.

-Ticket prices depend on how early you book and whether you are booking a specific train or want to be flexible.
+Ticket prices depend on how early you book and if you’re booking a specific train or want to be flexible.
 There are three main fare categories: Advance, Off-Peak or Anytime.
-Advance are the cheapest and can be booked 8–12 weeks in advance, but are non-transferable so you’re tied to a specific train.
+Advance are cheapest and can be booked 8–12 weeks in advance, but are non-transferable so you’re tied to a specific train.
 Off-Peak services are valid on any train outside weekday peak hours.
 And Anytime are the most expensive but can be bought on the day and used on any train.